Green Monster

 The Green Monster is a popular nickname for the 37 ft 2 in left field wall at Fenway Park, home to the Boston Red Sox of Major League Baseball.
-The wall is 310 ft from home plate and is a popular target for right-handed hitters.
+The wall is 310 ft from home plate at the left-field foul line, making it a popular target for right-handed hitters.

 Overview

 The wall was part of the original ballpark construction of 1912, along Fenway's north side facing Lansdowne Street.
 It is made of wood and was covered in tin and concrete in 1934.
 It was then covered with hard plastic in 1976.
 A manual scoreboard is set into the wall, which has been there, in one form or another, at least as far back as 1914 (see photo at right).
-Despite the name, the Green Monster was not painted green until 1947; before that, it was covered with advertisements.
-The Monster designation is relatively new.
-For most of its history it was simply called "The Wall".
+The wall was not painted green until 1947; before that, it was covered with advertisements.

+The "Green Monster" designation appeared in print by November 1956, although for much of its history it was simply called "The Wall", an alternate nickname that has endured into the 21st century.

-The Green Monster is the highest among the walls in current Major League Baseball fields; it is the second highest among all professional baseball fields (including minor leagues), as in 2007 it was surpassed by the left field wall of WellSpan Park in York, Pennsylvania, which is approximately 6 in taller.
+The Green Monster is the highest among the walls in current Major League Baseball (MLB) fields, and it is the second highest among all professional baseball fields, including Minor League Baseball.
+In 2007, it was surpassed by "The Arch Nemesis"—the left field wall of the independent baseball WellSpan Park in York, Pennsylvania—which is approximately 6 in taller.

 Ballparks occupied by professional baseball teams have often featured high fences to hide the field from external viewers, particularly behind open areas of the outfield where bleacher seating is low-lying or non-existent.
 The wall might also reduce the number of "cheap" home runs due to the barrier's relatively tall height above the playing surface.
 Fenway's wall serves both purposes.
-Past ballparks of Fenway's era or even later which featured high fences in-play included Baker Bowl, Washington Park, Ebbets Field, League Park, Griffith Stadium, Shibe Park, and more recently, Los Angeles Memorial Coliseum.
-Fenway is the last of the exceptionally high-walled major league ballparks.
-Relatively high walls in modern ballparks have been constructed for their novelty rather than by necessity, as Fenway's wall had been.
+Past ballparks of Fenway's era or even later which featured high fences in play included Baker Bowl, Washington Park, Ebbets Field, League Park, Griffith Stadium, Shibe Park, and more recently, Los Angeles Memorial Coliseum.
+Fenway is the last of the exceptionally high-walled major-league ballparks.
+In modern ballparks, some relatively high walls have been constructed for their novelty rather than by necessity.